food and drinks on a table

 Travel & News Editor, Time Out Australia

-When Angelo swung open the doors of his eponymous Da Angelo Ristorante 30 years ago he couldn’t have known that this unassuming place would become one of the most beloved and reliable restaurants on the Hobart dining scene.
-Much of the interiors and the menu have remained the same, but that’s all part of the charm, rendering it one of the go-to spots for comfort food with a side of Angelo’s signature ear-to-ear grin.
-The photo wall is a nostalgic look at some famous faces that have eaten here over the decades.
-Politicians, footy players and actors alike have all descended upon this spot for generous portions of spaghetti bolognese or vino e crema veal scaloppini.
-Families, young couples and old friends flock here for friendly service and a dizzying array of toppings (the garlic prawn is a crowd favourite).
-Pizzas are available in three sizes and gluten-free.
-Kids (and big kids) also love the homemade gelato.
-Order in to get your slice of Da Angelo on the couch.
+When Angelo swung open the doors of his eponymous Da Angelo Ristorante over 30 years ago, he couldn’t have known that this unassuming place would become one of the most beloved restaurants on the Hobart dining scene.
+Much of the interiors and the menu have remained the same, but that’s all part of the charm – as is Angelo’s signature ear-to-ear grin.
+The photo wall is a nostalgic look at some famous faces that have eaten here over the decades – politicians, footy players and actors alike have all descended upon this spot for generous portions of spaghetti bolognese or vino e crema veal scaloppini.
+While the list of pastas is endless, the pizzas have a dizzying array of toppings (the garlic prawn is a crowd favourite) and are available in three sizes – and yes, they do takeaway.
+Kids (and kids at heart) also love the homemade gelato.

 Recommended